Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 The WHAT Videos

-Finally we have the WHAT videos.
-The what is where you're making a pitch.
+Finally, we have the WHAT videos.
+The what is where you’re making a sales pitch.
 These are the call-to-action videos where agencies get to talk about the product or service that they’re selling.

-One of the biggest mistakes I’ve seen agency owners make is start their lead generation process with the WHAT videos.
+One of the biggest mistakes I’ve seen agency owners make is to start their lead-generation process with the WHAT videos.
 That won’t work if you haven’t already established trust with the WHY and the HOW videos.
+It’s all about using the sales funnel to move prospective customers along to the final point of converting and purchasing your services.

 Here’s an example of a WHAT video.

-Now that you have your videos, the best way to get the most out of them and move prospective customers down the consumer funnel, is to have a proper remarketing strategy in place.
+Now that you have your videos for every stage in the sales funnel, the best way to get the most out of them and move prospective customers toward conversion is to have a proper remarketing strategy in place.

 Through remarketing, as soon as someone watches 75% of the first WHY video, they should be sequenced to watching the other WHY videos and be nudged towards the three HOW videos.